mmul-it/training/Kubernetes-Operators/Kubernetes-Operators-OLM-Operators.md

 # Lab | Install OLM and manage operators

+In this lab you will install the Operator Life-cycle Manager and use it to manage the deployment of the Trivy Operator life-cycle.

 ## Install OLM using operator-sdk

 The best way to install OLM into a running cluster is by using the operator-sdk`